She Likes Me!

 On the way down to Corvallis we talked about the previous days and how surprised she was at how she felt.
 We talked about the frequency we would talk, what she wanted, what she didn’t want.
 She realized that her original idea of going to college and having virtually no contact with me at all seemed silly.
 She said that if she were getting married, she’d still talk to me, so why would this be different?
 We talked about what to do with her hair and laughed at that subject (that might be a post for another time) and about issues that are particularly difficult for her.
 The topics weren’t new, they were just being revisited and ideas reconfirmed.
 As we rounded the bend and the stadium peeked out from the fog, the excitement grew.

 The move in went well.
 She got lucky (or not) and was assigned a single room…NO ROOMMATE, that means.
 When I left, I marveled at how fortunate she was.
 She noted that her college dorm room is bigger than her room at home.
-After Alex left, Bridge and I finished up some decorating, then made a trip to Fred Meyer.
+After her dad left, Bridge and I finished up some decorating, then made a trip to Fred Meyer.
 She was supposed to be back for a 6pm MANDATORY dorm meeting (as the white board stated), but we decided to have dinner on our own instead and skip the meeting.
 She didn’t want me to go.
 But she had clarified that statement on the drive down by saying, “I can’t believe I’ve cried so much, because I wouldn’t have this any other way, “I’m so excited.”
 Exactly what a mother wants to hear.

 While we were out, she realized she was missing her “2.”

 Her “2” was a collage number I had made her for her graduation party.
 I had made four numbers consisting of 2014, with each number representing four of her best girlfriends who were part of a shared graduation party.
 She’d decided to hang her “2” in her dorm room.
 The photos represent her life.
 But we couldn’t find it, or another photo she felt certain she’d packed.
 We wondered if we had actually packed it, and couldn’t wait to return home to see if it was sitting someplace, waiting to be loaded into the car.
 On our drive back to the dorm, she got an email from OSU Student Services.
 They had her “2!” as well as the other photo.
 A construction worker had picked it up (It must have fallen while being transferred from the car to the dorm.).
 Student services discovered it was Bridgette’s property by looking at the names on the scoreboard in one of the pictures, entering them into the OSU system, and matching her photo to the photos in the collage.
-It was such a great way to be greeted at a school where one could feel lost, but instead, this one felt cared for.
+It was such a great way to be greeted at a school where one could have felt lost.

 And I thank Jesus for His goodness and mercy.